SuperBruceJia/Google-Scholar-Citations-Download/README.md

 # Tutorial on the macOS

-***NOTICE:*** Due to the reCAPTCHA (Robot Check <- If you are a human) of Google Scholar backend, to avoid the CAPTCHA, we have to log in our Google Account first and then crawl the citation papers' links and titles.
+***NOTICE1:*** Due to the reCAPTCHA (Robot Check <- If you are a human) of Google Scholar backend, to avoid the CAPTCHA, we have to log in our Google Account first and then crawl the citation papers' links and titles.

 ![image](https://user-images.githubusercontent.com/31528604/150624687-a04411ff-ca41-4331-ac36-ed0f2a4add73.png)

+***NOTICE2:*** You may still need to check the reCAPTCHA for the first time!

 ## Open Terminal and cd to the Google Chrome directory